 - All proposals shall include a budget and cost per student, including the faculty stipend of $150 per day total for both chaperones and approximate lodging, food and travel expenses.

 - Proposals shall be reviewed and approved by the Director of Service Learning and the Head of Upper School, in consultation with faculty members listed as co-leaders in the proposal.

 Families can expect to be billed for Service Week in early fall for international trips and November/December for local/national trips.
 All trips and local experiences will have specific deadlines and deposit/payment procedures.
 It is up to families and students to be aware of these deadlines.
 Some programs may require forfeiture of deposits or payments upon cancellation or changes.Fundraising for a Cause

 Any student wanting to fundraise for charity or philanthropy should first have the idea cleared by the Director of Service Learning and the Head of Upper School.
-If necessary, the Head of School may also be consulted.
+If necessary, the Head of School or Director of Advancement may also be consulted.

 Fundraising within the Upper School is limited to students working through student clubs or organizations and should not interfere with schoolwide fundraising efforts while also being mindful of multiple requests of families and community members.
 No student may solicit donations from the Shorecrest community for individual causes.
 This applies to both in person and digital campaigns.